 Healing the Mind and Body Following a Substance Use Disorder

-The physical effects of drug use take time to reverse.
-Continued sobriety, in addition to healthy lifestyle choices, will restore you to health.
-Drug addiction and mental illness have a reciprocal connection, and many people take drugs to self-medicate.
 The changes drugs make to your brain can persist for years after you stop taking them, which is why abstinence is recommended.
 Once sober, you’ll need therapy to enable you to live life to the fullest and reach your full potential.

 How Do Drugs Hijack the Brain?